Boeing Sonic Cruiser: Configurations

 Boeing continued to tweak the design through the summer 2001.
 Initial sketches released to the public were highly conjectural.
 A patent drawing filed by Boeing in early 2001 put the baseline aircraft's dimensions at approximately 250 ft in length, with a wingspan of 164.9 ft.
 With a delta wing and canards arrangement, and flying just short of the speed of sound at Mach 0.95–0.98 (about 650 mph at altitude), the Sonic Cruiser promised 15–20% faster speed than conventional airliners without the noise pollution caused by the sonic boom from supersonic travel.
 As an example, a flight using the Sonic Cruiser from London to Singapore was expected to be two hours shorter than one using a conventional airliner.
 In addition, the landing and takeoff noise was expected to meet Stage 4 requirements.
-The aircraft was designed to fly at altitudes in excess of 40000 ft to avoid existing air traffic, with a range between 6000 and 10000 nmi.
+The aircraft was designed to fly at altitudes in excess of 40000 ft to avoid existing air traffic, with a range of 6000–10000 nmi.
 Boeing estimated the Sonic Cruiser's fuel efficiency would be comparable to best performing twin-engine wide body airliners in 2002 on a per-passenger basis.

 Boeing intended to use advanced composite and titanium materials to reduce weight and further improve fuel efficiency.
 In order to successfully build a commercial airplane with such a high advanced materials content (projected to be 60–70% of the airframe by weight), Boeing lined up a consortium of international partners with experience in aerostructures.
 By the end of 2001, those materials were being applied to an aircraft in Project Yellowstone, a competing project using more conventional airplane designs.
 That aircraft, being designed under Yellowstone as the replacement for the 757/767, was later announced as the 7E7, with "E" standing for "Efficient".
 As a baseline reference model using advanced materials, the proposed 7E7 would consume 10% less fuel than the Sonic Cruiser, and 17–20% less than the 767-300.

 The design team at Boeing was finalizing the Sonic Cruiser configuration throughout 2002.
 Wind tunnel testing and computational fluid dynamics analysis were used to refine the Sonic Cruiser concept.
 Based on artwork released by Boeing in July 2002, the Sonic Cruiser now sported two taller vertical tails with no inward cant, and the forward canard was set at zero degrees dihedral.
 By that time, three different designs had been advanced: one was the original canard-delta wing design, and two were more conventional mid-fuselage wing designs in the interest of better compatibility with existing airport jetway equipment, although those two designs were unable to offer the same performance as the original configuration.